 Investors are drawn to innovation that solves pressing challenges.
 Whether your startup is developing a novel therapeutic approach or pioneering a cutting-edge diagnostic tool, emphasize the distinctiveness of your technology.
 Clearly articulate how your solution addresses unmet needs or improves upon existing methods.

-Concrete evidence of your technology's potential can make all the difference.
-Early-stage proof-of-concept data demonstrates feasibility and builds confidence in your startup's vision.
-This data doesn’t need to be exhaustive but should be compelling enough to validate your claims and attract interest from stakeholders.
+This data doesn’t need to be exhaustive, but it should be compelling enough to validate your claims.
+It must attract interest from stakeholders.

 3. Showcase Key Milestones and Leadership Strength